Chinese mainland reports 2 new imported COVID-19 cases

-Of the total imported cases, 1,434 had been discharged from hospitals after recovery, and 246 remained hospitalized with five in severe conditions, the commission said.
+Of the total imported cases, 1,568 had been discharged from hospitals after recovery, and 115 remained hospitalized with three in severe conditions, the commission said.

 No deaths had been reported from the imported cases.